The Best Things to Do in Bath

 Go punting along Pulteney Bridge

-Head out from Dorlcote, your Plum home from home and walk along the banks of the River Avon and cross over via this Italianate landmark that dates back to the 18th century.
+Head out from Dorlcote, your Plum home from home, and walk along the banks of the River Avon before crossing over this Italianate landmark that dates back to the 18th century.
 Like something out of Hogwarts, the bridge has shops built along it, with windows peering out over the water.
 Admire the Georgian architecture and see the flowing water of the weir in the river below.
 Rent a canoe or punt from the Victorian Bath Boating Station to take out on the water.
-Just try not to fall into the weir – that isn't one of our recommended things to do in Bath.
+Just try not to fall into the weir - that isn't one of our recommended things to do in Bath.

 Check out the unique architecture

 A Georgian layout sweeps across Bath, which is dotted with Roman vestiges.
-Arrive at the Royal Crescent and imagine living in this exclusive and affluent hub in one of our newest destinations.
+Arrive at the Royal Crescent and imagine living in this exclusive and affluent hub.
 Not that new itself, it comprises 30 terraced houses from the 1700s with their original stone façades intact.
 The highlight here is the No. 1 Royal Crescent building.
 Walk through the rest of the city to appreciate the architecture without having to bother booking or reserving anything of note.
 The historic designs do all the work for you…for free.

 Explore the museums